mikegratton/dim/README.md

     };
 ```
 Notice that `m` and `cm` and so on aren't there because they are handled by the fallback parser
-below.
-(SI units are generally easy to parse).
-Instead, here are conventions suggested by NIST SP 811.
+below (SI units are generally easy to parse).
+Instead, what's here are the conventions suggested by NIST SP
-But suppose for your domain, you wanted to accept "feet" for "foot" and "nm" for nautical mile (yikes,
+811. But suppose for your domain, you wanted to accept "feet" for "foot" and "nm" for nautical mile (yes, that's
-symbol clash with nanometer -- but you know what your users expect).
-You could add these to the
+a symbol clash with nanometer -- but you know what your users expect).
+You could add these to the facet via
-facet via
 ```
 auto* facet = si::system::make_default_facet(); // obtain the default si facet
 facet->input_formatter(formatter<Length>("feet", foot));